Oneflow-Inc/models/RecommenderSystems/dlrm/README.md

 [Terabyte Click Logs dataset of CriteoLabs (Criteo1t)](https://labs.criteo.com/2013/12/download-terabyte-click-logs/) contains feature values and click feedback for millions of display ads.
 Criteo1t contains 24 files, each one corresponding to one day of data.

 Each sample contains:
-- a label, 0 if the ad wasn't clicked and 1 if the ad was clicked
+- 1 label, 0 if the ad wasn't clicked and 1 if the ad was clicked
 - 13 dense features taking integer values, some values are `-1`
 - 26 categorical features, some features may have missing values